digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 Vendor lanscape of ingress is very mature.
 NGINX-based ingress (kong, nginx) are used very widely.
 Envoy-based ingresses (contour, gloo, emissary, istio ingress) have become the preferred choice in recent years.

 We will use Ambassador/Emissary for this tutorial.
 You can pick ANY ingress/api-gateway as long as it is well-supported, has a vibrant community.
+We may more options for ingress in future.

 ### Ambassador/Emissary Ingress
 Instructions - https://www.getambassador.io/docs/emissary/latest/topics/install/helm/

-Note that Emissary ingress 2.x is in developer-preview because of major enhancements.
-That said, 1.x is proven in many large deployments.
-And it is built on top of envoy.
-We will use 2.x.
+Note that Emissary-Ingress 2.0 is in Developer Preview because it has a number of breaking changes over the 1.x series.
+That said, 1.x has been battle-tested in thousands of deployments.
+Both 1.x and 2.x are built on Envoy Proxy.
+For production, it is recommended to use 1.x.

 ```
 helm repo add datawire https://app.getambassador.io